craig8196/the-river-protocol/PROTOCOL.md

 ### Packet Replay
 Sequences, nonce, control, timestamps.
-The use of AEAD constructions in OPEN messages and use of the sequence in combination with the nonce for decription.
+Only OPEN messages can be replayed and with no damage or success.

 ### Man-in-the-Middle
 No known perfect solution.
 Fixed by using public key known in advance for OPEN connection.
-Note that routing information may be tampered with.

 ### Man-in-the-Middle Through Packet Injection
 While this is tricky and unlikely due to timing there are ways of mitigating.
 Fixed by using public key known in advance for OPEN connection.
 Mitigated by timing.
+Routing, version tampering is fixed by encrypting a hash of them.
+Tampering with the sequence, control, or ID just results in bad message for encrypted connections.
+Unencrypted connections are prone to issues with tampering currently.

 ### Packet Injection
 Disrupting services through IP/UDP packet fabrication.
+Servers drop malformed packets.
+Rejects are rate limited.
-Established connections
+Established connections using encryption are not prone to any know issues.